zenika-open-source/promote-open-source-project/README.md

 ## 2. 📢 Spread the word about your hard works

-- ⭐ Talk about your project to your friends and colleagues to get your first stars before publishing to popular website
+- ⭐ Talk about your project to your friends and colleagues to get your first stars before publishing to social networks

     <details>
     <summary>Why ?</summary>